arshvin/k8s-nfs-pv-provisioner/docs/deploy-with-manifets.md

 # Deployment with manifest

-In order to deploy the provisioner by only using a manifests the command is used:
+In order to deploy the provisioner only using a manifests the command is used:
 1. for install
     ```bash
     [vagrant] ~ > kubectl apply -f /vagrant/deploy/manifests/